-You deserve to have access to the best wellness resources possible.
-Dr. Beldholm has carefully reviewed a lot of the online programs out there for diastasis recti, and he strongly believes MUTU is among the very best.
+You deserve to have access to all the wellness resources possible.
+Dr. Beldholm has carefully reviewed a lot of the online programs out there for diastasis recti, and he strongly believes in the MUTU system.
 He stands behind it so much that he even became an Ambassador for the program this year.
 You can sign up to start healing your ab muscles at home with The MUTU System by clicking this link.*

 Controversy: What about Crunches and Planks?